BrittaP/rdm4CAU/Git_CoffeeLecture.md

 ## Open Questions & Feedback

-**Questions or comments?

 ![Questions](./assets/images/FragezeichenTyp.jpg) <!-- width="110px" align="right" -->

 > Time for questions and discussion!

-## Feedback

-We are happy about feedback and suggestions for improvement or further topics you would like to hear about.
+> We are happy about feedback and suggestions for improvement or further topics you would like to hear about.

----

 ![feedback](./assets/images/feedback.png)